The average cart abandonment rate across eCommerce retailers ranges from 55% to 80%.

 And when a discount is not available, customers often look for free shipping.

 Seventy-five percent of customers expect free shipping on orders under $50.
 There’s nothing worse than offering these incentives on the product pages and not indicating them at checkout.

 When this happens, customers may abandon the cart, hoping to revisit it later when a discount is available.

-Solution: Offer some form of incentive at checkout to draw potential customers down the sales funnel.
+Solution: Offer an incentive at checkout to draw potential customers down the sales funnel.
 Make sure your checkout page reflects the discounts you have advertised.

 Reason #16: Overdesigning and over-offering